 Farmington is a somewhat ethnically-diverse town.
 The people who call Farmington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Farmington residents report their race to be White, followed by Asian.
 Important ancestries of people in Farmington include Irish, Polish, English, and German.

 The most common language spoken in Farmington is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Spanish.